CLARIN-PL/embeddings/README.md

 # Conventions

 We use many of the HuggingFace concepts such as models (https://huggingface.co/models) or datasets (https://huggingface.co/datasets) to make our library as easy to use as it is possible.
-We want to enable users to create, customise, test, and execute NLP/NLU/SLU tasks in the fastest possible manner.
+We want to enable users to create, customise, test, and execute NLP / NLU / SLU tasks in the fastest possible manner.
 Moreover, we present easy to use static embeddings, that were trained by CLARIN-PL.